shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-09-cloud-native-chaos-engineering-with-chaos-mesh.md

 With Cloud, distributed architectures have grown even more complex and with complexity comes the uncertainty in how the system could fail.

-Chaos Engineering aims to test system resiliency by injecting faults to identify weaknesses before they cause massive outages such as improper fallback settings for a service, cascading failures due to a single point of failure or retry storms due to misconfigured timeouts.
+Chaos Engineering aims to test system resiliency by injecting faults to identify weaknesses before they cause massive outages such as improper fallback settings for a service, cascading failures due to a single point of failure, or retry storms due to misconfigured timeouts.

 #### History

 Chaos Engineering started at Netflix back in 2010 when Netflix moved from on-prem servers to AWS infrastructure to test the resiliency of their infrastructure.

-In 2012, Netfix open-sourced [ChaosMonkey](https://github.com/Netflix/chaosmonkey) under Apache 2.0 license as a tool to test the resilience of your application infrastructure.
+In 2012, Netflix open-sourced [ChaosMonkey](https://github.com/Netflix/chaosmonkey) under Apache 2.0 license as a tool to test the resilience of your application infrastructure.

 #### Cloud Native Chaos Engineering in CNCF Landscape